-Because of the competitive nature of the Balinese people, these competitions triggered more and more creative processes, especially by youth groups, and the forms of ogoh-ogoh are not anymore just butha kala, but can be wrought in any imaginary style.
-There are ogoh-ogoh in the form of severely scary-looking giants, and some which appear as nude or nearly nude women with syringes and bottles of alcohol in their hands (and bearing a sign that reads: "The Goddess of Lust and Community Disease").
+Because of the competitive nature of the Balinese people, these competitions triggered more and more creative processes, especially by youth groups, and the forms of ogoh-ogoh are no longer just butha kala, but can be wrought in any imaginary style.
+There are ogoh-ogoh in the form of severely scary-looking giants, and some appear as nude or nearly nude women with syringes and bottles of alcohol in their hands (and bearing a sign that reads: "The Goddess of Lust and Community Disease").
 During such a competition, around 50 to 60 ogoh-ogoh will be carried toward the center of town.

 In Denpasar, this takes place around the Catur Muka (four faces) statue at the alun-alun, the city’s old parade ground.
 Some people have to carry the ogoh-ogoh; some play gamelan music; some dance, and some even carry pamphlets and signs.
 Between noontime and late evening, one by one, these ogoh-ogoh will be carried around the field.
 It is not so much the winning or losing of such a competition that is important, but more how to preserve this creative ceremony.
 This is Bali, after all, where all rituals and celebrations are always artistic and creative.

 Ogoh Ogoh Banjar Tainsiat parade in Denpasar 2023.
 Watch here on Youtube Video Player.

 According to Hindu Dharma priests and as announced by the Parisadha Hindu Dharma, a governmental organization for the Hindu Dharma religion in Bali, ogoh-ogoh itself is not a religious event.
 It is rather a creative spinoff of the Pengerupukan ritual with regard to Nyepi.